laravel/docs/notifications.md

 <a name="slack-confirmation-modals"></a>
 #### Confirmation Modals

-If you would like to confirm an action before it is taken, you may invoke the `confirm` method when defining your button.
+If you would like users to be required to confirm an action before it is performed, you may invoke the `confirm` method when defining your button.
 The `confirm` method accepts a message and a closure which receives a `ConfirmObject` instance:

     use Illuminate\Notifications\Slack\BlockKit\Blocks\ActionsBlock;
     use Illuminate\Notifications\Slack\BlockKit\Blocks\ContextBlock;